JSON Schema is a constraint system

 Did you find this article valuable?

-Support Henry Andrews by becoming a sponsor.
+Support Modern JSON Schema and APIs by becoming a sponsor.
 Any amount is appreciated!